Table of Contents

 Tense, Paradoxical, and Problematic Openings

-In trying to become a better opener, I've collected explicit advice from a few books on writing: Stephen Pinker's , John McPhee's , and Joseph Williams' .
-Alongside implicit advice from studying lots of classic essayists like , , , and .
+In trying to become a better opener, I’ve collected explicit advice from a few books on writing: Stephen Pinker’s A Sense of Style , John McPhee’s Draft No.4 , and Joseph Williams’ Problems into PROBLEMS .
+Alongside implicit advice from studying lots of classic essayists like David Foster Wallace , Rebecca Solnit , David Graeber , and Joan Didion .
+I’m not going to be winning any originality awards for this lot – hard to pick a more cliché array.

 If you dislike the way these authors write, it’s best to check out now.